 From a full life, Margaret’s apartment holds meaningful Canadian clutter.
 Books about mental illness and divorce, a photo of Justin’s family hanging upside down on monkey bars—”There was talk of me getting a husband in here,” she jokes.
 “I don’t know where I’d put him.”
 On her wall hangs John Lennon’s to-do list from May 22, 1980, which Justin bought for her at an auction.
 The list includes “marmalade,” “hinge on door is falling off,” and No. 6, “Margaret Trudeau’s book.”

-That book, Beyond Reason, and Margaret’s subsequent three books haven’t finished capturing her story, so she’s working on a fifth.
+That book, Beyond Reason, and Margaret’s subsequent three books have captured her story so far.
 She has chronicled her diagnosis with bipolar disorder, which led Sacha to force her into a psychiatric ward.
 “He’s sort of the head of the family,” she says.
 After Michel died, “I couldn’t live anymore.
 I couldn’t breathe anymore.
 I couldn’t be anymore.
 I certainly couldn’t fake it anymore.
 I’d gone to the other side.
 I didn’t know there was another side.
 I thought I’d always be sane at least.”

 READ MORE: From 2010: Margaret Trudeau’s last breakdown